microsoft/typespec/packages/website/versioned_docs/version-latest/getting-started/getting-started-rest/03-handling-errors.md

   code: "INTERNAL_SERVER_ERROR";
   message: string;
 }

-model InternalServerErrorResponse {
-  @statusCode statusCode: 500;
-  @body error: InternalServerError;
-}
+// highlight-end
 ```

 In this example:

-- The `updatePet` operation is updated to handle multiple response scenarios using union expressions.
-- It can return an updated `Pet` object, a `NotFoundError`, a `ValidationError`, or an `InternalServerErrorResponse` custom response model.
+- The `NotFoundError`, `ValidationError`, and `InternalServerError` models are defined to represent different types of errors.
+- The `@error` decorator is used to indicate that these models represent error responses.
+- The Pet Store operations are updated to return the appropriate error models when the service can't perform the requested operation.

 ## Conclusion

 In this section, we focused on defining error handling in your REST API.
-We expanded on the topic of defining error models, created custom response models for error handling, and demonstrated how to use union expressions for different response scenarios.
+We introduced error models and demonstrated how to represent different operation response scenarios in TypeSpec.

 In the next section, we'll dive into reusing common parameters in your REST API.